regen-network/governance/proposals/2021-09-regen-ledger-v2-signalling/README.md

 - [Feegrant Module Specification](https://docs.cosmos.network/master/modules/feegrant/)

+### Permanent Locked Accounts

+Regen Ledger v2.0 supports the on-chain creation of permanent locked accounts through the `MsgCreatePermanetLockedAccount` Msg and via CLI.
+These special types of accounts are intended to be used by Regen Foundation for seeding Community Staking DAOs, wherein the initial REGEN funds distributed to these accounts must be permanently locked and only usable for governance and staking.

+For more information see [regen-ledger#188](https://github.com/regen-network/regen-ledger/issues/188)

 ### Ecocredit Module

 The ecocredit module enables the ability to manage classes of ecosystem service credits and to mint credits through a batch issuance process.
 For more information about the ecocredit module, see the specification: